Taritsyn/JavaScriptEngineSwitcher/src/JavaScriptEngineSwitcher.Vroom/readme.txt

    ===========
    DESCRIPTION
    ===========
-   JavaScriptEngineSwitcher.Vroom contains adapter `VroomJsEngine` (wrapper for the VroomJs (http://github.com/pauldotknopf/vroomjs-core) version 1.2.3 with support of V8 version 3.17.16.2).
+   JavaScriptEngineSwitcher.Vroom contains a `VroomJsEngine` adapter (wrapper for the VroomJs (http://github.com/pauldotknopf/vroomjs-core) version 1.2.3 with support of V8 version 3.17.16.2).